Starstruck (comics): Background and creation

 Their initial model was Heavy Metal magazine, which channeled the adult fantasy serials of France's Métal Hurlant.
 Lee told an interviewer: "The stuff in Heavy Metal completely blew me away and I wanted to do a play that was something like the stories they published".
-One year earlier, the original path for Starstruck had been paved when a fight scene between two women that Elaine had written reminded actor Dale Place of the style of Heavy Metal: "Oh, that would be fun, to do a kind of science fiction play" for her company, the writer recounted.
 Kaluta was a fan of the contributing artist Moebius, particularly his kinetic line and non-linear, surprising stories.
-The Starstruck prequel series they first produced were firmly in the template of these magazines; hallucinogenic narratives, elaborate fine art, epic backdrops, farcical humor, and adult themes, printed in serialized segments across many issues.
+The Starstruck prequel series they first produced were in the template of these magazines; hallucinogenic narratives, elaborate fine art, epic backdrops, farcical humor, and adult themes, printed in serialized segments across many issues.

-Starstrucks move from New York stage play to comic series anticipated a similar path for Warp!.
-This 1971 sci-fi play had played a limited run on Broadway, with Art Direction by comics innovator (and Kaluta's friend/mentor) Neal Adams.
-It eventually became a comic series from First Comics in 1983, after Starstruck.
-Another contemporary parallel is A Distant Soil, a challenging sci-fi/fantasy series by writer/artist Colleen Doran which had print runs and revised expansions across multiple alternative comic companies, also starting in 1983.

 The first serials of Starstruck comics were printed in Spain's Ilustracion+Comix Internacional, and then America's Heavy Metal, in 1982.

 Story

 Centuries in the future, Earth's population has been halved by a nuclear war.
 Humanity has emigrated out into the universe, colonizing worlds and interacting with aliens.
 Various regimes have held power, most recently The Great Dictator.
 After his overthrow by revolutionaries, a power struggle rages on between his heirs, the Bajars, and the revolutionary leaders, the Medeas.
 Mary Medea fakes her death and begins an elaborate plan to eventually take control and stabilize the anarchic era.
 Disguised as a new player, Queen Glorianna, she orchestrates a web of interconnections to achieve what will one day be called The Great Change.
 The story follows the various pawns and rivals in the game, in evolving stages of their lives and of the scheme, as they all eventually meet and collide.
 In particular the story focuses on the backstories of Galatia 9, a freedom-fighter amazon, and Brucilla The Muscle, a good-natured hothead pilot; where they came from, how they meet, and what happens because of it.

 Kaluta explained: "As the books progress, the reader gets a slow reveal of the greater energies and alliances by the way they impact the lives of the happy-go-lucky space girls and boys eking out their bits of the big ball of wax".